No Form Action Theory |

 Undoubtedly, from the above analysis, we can see that human cognition should be divided into three types: cognition of isolation, cognition of motive force, and cognition of manifestation.
 Cognition of isolation emphasizes the understanding of the essential attributes and foundations of being of things; cognition of motive force emphasizes the understanding of the processes and causes of change in things; cognition of manifestation emphasizes the understanding of the direct presentation and meaning of things.

-Concealment can also be divided into three types: isolation concealment (concealing the basis of being), motive force concealment (concealing the cause of freedom), and manifestation concealment (concealing transparency).
+Concealment can also be divided into three types: isolation concealment (concealing the ground of being), motive force concealment (concealing the cause of freedom), and manifestation concealment (concealing transparency).
 Humans are beings that have evolved from a concealed world into conscious, intelligent creatures capable of removing concealment.
 As such beings, we are thrown into this concealed world unconcealed from birth.
 Humans must strive to remove these concealments to achieve transparency in order to grow and progress; this is human destiny.
 Although humans are advanced beings, we are still objects in the macroscopic world, so we must face and deal with the concealment that this world brings.
 It suggests that the pursuit of knowledge and understanding is not just a cultural development, but a fundamental aspect of what it means to be human.
 Just like the philosophy we are discussing now, these discussions can make us see this world more clearly and correctly.
 Philosophy is the eye of human thought, enabling us to see the world more clearly through thinking, not just through the eyes of our senses.

 Thus, we have found three correspondences: isolation and being, motive force and freedom, manifestation and transparency.
 We have bound them all within the two-dimensional framework of no form and form.
 From the perspective of no form viewing form, we see three no form actions, while from the perspective of form viewing no form, we see three foundational supports for things.
 Moreover, we have also discovered the relationships between being, freedom, and transparency (they seamlessly transition into each other through no form integrated transformation).
 More importantly, by understanding their relationships, we have found the connection between consciousness and transparency, as well as the relationships between consciousness and being, and consciousness and freedom.
 It seems that only by connecting these core concepts in human understanding can we grasp their essence, especially the essence of consciousness (consciousness is a highly transparent state that allows for the direct unconcealed unfold-manifestation of essence).
 Isolation and being, motive force and freedom, manifestation and transparency - these three pairs of concepts are entities we recognize through a process of limit, unlike things we directly perceive.
 This is why they are difficult to understand directly.
 This limit approach allows us to transcend the limitations of direct experience and touch upon the realm of no form, thereby enabling us to recognize them all as "no form."
 Traditionally, "nothingness" has been considered incomprehensible and impossible to study.
 Without the concept of no form and the two-dimensional theory of no form and form, without this limit-oriented way of thinking, it would indeed be challenging to understand these concepts.

 In this way, these concepts have been technically bound within the framework of this two-dimensional theory.
 The interpretation of these concepts based on the three relationships of no form actions has gained technical operability.
-Thus, the theory of no form actions has eliminated the mysteriousness and the predicament of direct unresearchability of these basic concepts through technical operability.
+Thus, the no form action theory has eliminated the mysteriousness and the predicament of direct unresearchability of these basic concepts through technical operability.
 This makes the expression of these concepts no longer as obscure and difficult to understand as in traditional approaches.
 The obscurity and difficulty in traditional descriptions of these concepts were, in essence, due to not finding an appropriate and essential way to express them.
 Now it appears that being is not the only supreme concept; parallel to it and at the same level are isolation, motive force, freedom, manifestation, and transparency.
 Although it's not possible or meaningful to study any one of these concepts in isolation, as they are all top-level concepts, they can be studied together based on their relationships.
 By revealing the relationships between them, we can unveil their individual essences.
 This is a parallel revelation, rather than a conceptual subordination or inclusion.
 Traditional methods of studying being primarily used linguistic grammar and semantics for explanation, that is, explaining and analyzing through various concepts.
 This is an isolation-based method of explanation.
-According to the theory of no form actions, this explanation is incomplete.
+According to the no form action theory, this explanation is incomplete.
 It also requires a motive force-based method of explanation, which involves explaining and manifesting these concepts through technical operability.
 This transcends the explanation of the concepts themselves.
 Although Hegel's dynamic dialectic has some technical operability, its operability is not as strong, and its range of application is limited.

 In previous philosophical studies, the purely conceptual explanation is the fundamental reason why "being" was described as a fog of mystery.
-In the theory of no form actions, the concept of being can no longer be said to be the greatest concept, but rather one of the greatest concepts, one of the top-level concepts.
-Historically, philosophy, as a discipline that inquires into the ultimate basis of this world, would ultimately attribute this basis to being as the greatest concept.
+In the no form action theory, the concept of being can no longer be said to be the greatest concept, but rather one of the greatest concepts, one of the top-level concepts.
+Historically, philosophy, as a discipline that inquires into the ultimate ground of this world, would ultimately attribute this ground to being as the greatest concept.
 Moreover, philosophy aimed to explore the entire world with being as its core.
 On one hand, people's pursuit of being eventually led to nothingness, falling into the trap of nihilism.
-On the other hand, before clarifying what being is, using being as the ultimate basis for studying other concepts led to logical circularity and confusion.
+On the other hand, before clarifying what being is, using being as the ultimate ground for studying other concepts led to logical circularity and confusion.
 The fact is, we cannot ask what being is.
 If we persist in asking, the final conclusion is: it is nothingness (yet reaching this conclusion is the most correct thing).
 This seems to be a path that leads to despair.
 Indeed, this path is hopeless, but "being" as a form of no form, when it reaches the end of that "nothingness," the trajectory it carries along the way brings us hope.
 Because we have discovered five other top-level concepts that have arrived at the same level as being, coming from different paths.
 These top-level concepts all interpret no form from different angles.
 We can only explain being using the other five top-level concepts.

 Indeed, as early as ancient Greece, people had already recognized that all existing things are in a state of motion and change, meaning that existence and changes in motive force are related.
 However, it seems that no one recognized that motive force and being are top-level concepts at the same level.